parallelvirtualcluster/pvc/docs/manuals/daemon.md

 The node daemon is build using Python 3.X and is packaged in the Debian package `pvc-daemon`.

-Configuration of the daemon is documented in [the manual](/manuals/daemon), however it is recommended to use the [Ansible configuration interface](/manuals/ansible) to configure the PVC system for you from scratch.
+Configuration of the daemon is documented in [the manual](/manuals/daemon), however it is recommended to use the [Ansible configuration system](https://github.com/parallelvirtualcluster/pvc-ansible) to configure the PVC cluster for you from scratch.

 ## Overall architecture